kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 Historically, this has created a barrier to graph database adoption due to the challenge of reliably extracting entities (nodes) and the relationships (edges) between them from the unstructured data.

-It's amply clear these days that LLMs are proving to be powerful and versatile at a variety of tasks.
+It's amply clear these days that LLMs are proving to be powerful and versatile at a large variety of tasks.
 In this post, we will show how to use
 Kuzu in combination with [BAML](https://docs.boundaryml.com/home), a domain-specific language for generating clean, structured outputs from LLMs, to help transform the unstructured data into a graph that can be used for downstream analysis and RAG.
-Using tools like BAML can help increase the robustness and testability of your LLM workflows by adding some much-needed engineering rigour during the iteration process.
-We'll also look at some evaluation results to validate the quality of several LLMs' outputs.
+Using tools like BAML can help increase trust in your LLMs' outputs by adding some much-needed engineering rigour downstream of the generation process.
+We'll also look at some evaluation results to validate the quality and robustness of several LLMs' outputs.
 The key steps in the overall workflow are summarized in the diagram below:

 <Img src="/img/unstructured-data-to-graph-baml-kuzu/kuzu-baml-high-level.png" alt="High-level overview of the BAML-Kuzu workflow" />

 We start with unstructured data upstream (it could be text, images, PDFs, etc.).
 BAML is used to prompt the LLM to generate a structured output in JSON format, which can then be persisted as a graph in a Kuzu database.
-Let's understand this in more detail through a concrete example!
+Let's understand this in more detail through a concrete example.

 ## Problem statement